TheForbiddenAi/GameFinder/README.md

   4. Miscellaneous `storeMedia` and `media` entries

 So much information is web-scraped from GOG because GOG embeds a JSON object inside the HTML of each game listing containing all the necessary data.
-This data is otherwise spread across several API endpoints, except for the expiration end time.
+This data is otherwise spread across several API endpoints, except for the expiration end time (which is only available from the game listing).
 Furthermore, the price endpoint is historically unreliable and returns blatantly incorrect information on occasion.

-## Known Limitations
-1. As part of EpicGames' free game promotions, occasionally a listing for a DLC is created for the sole purpose of this promotion that is deleted once the promotion is over.
-If the listing is not marked as on sale, GameFinder will NOT find them.
-   * <ins>Solution</ins> (Not implemented yet): Use the freeGamesPromotions in combination with the GraphQL API
-      * This is a rare issue and most likely will not be fixed.
-      * The reason I use the GraphQL API over the freeGamesPromotions is that games can be 100% off and not be part of Epic's free games promotions